Kimanko-pod-Sosnami/Kimanko-pod-Sosnami.github.io/_pages/offer.md

 # Offer

-Our Bed & Breakfast is located in Brenna
+Our guesthouse is located in Brenna